Hubert Humphrey 1968 presidential campaign: Announcement

 After Johnson's withdrawal, Humphrey was hit with a barrage of media interest and fanfare.
 His aides Max Kampelman and Bill Connell began to set up an organization and held meetings with Humphrey and his advisors, encouraging him to start a campaign.
 Humphrey set up offices for preparation, and unsuccessfully courted Larry O'Brien as campaign manager.
 O'Brien explained that his loyalties lay with the Kennedy family, leaving Humphrey undecided on whom to hire.
-Connell added lawyer and former DNC Treasurer Richard McGuire, who established the temporary campaign headquarters at his law firm.
+Connell added lawyer and former DNC Treasurer Richard Maguire, who established the temporary campaign headquarters at his law firm.
 Eventually, Humphrey decided to embrace the youth of politics, adding Senators Fred R. Harris and Walter Mondale, who agreed to lead the Democrats United for Humphrey organization.
 Harris was put in charge of winning delegates, and Mondale prepared for the convention, helping to keep an organization in place.
 Kampelman, Connell and McGuire questioned Humphrey's decision to hire the Senators, explaining that they had no organizational experience.
 Humphrey worried about his organization in the state of Iowa, but Harris and Mondale assured him that what would be lost in the state would be made up in Maryland.
 The campaign believed they could build a coalition of southern and border state Democrats as well as Union and Civil rights leaders to win the nomination.
 Mondale and Harris also desired to add a few anti-war liberals to the coalition.
 Meanwhile, Humphrey's office constantly received calls urging him to announce.
 Congressman Hale Boggs and Senator Russell Long, both of Louisiana, warned Humphrey that if he did not declare his candidacy soon, Kennedy would secure the nomination.
 Labor leader George Meany also called for Humphrey to announce immediately, but when Humphrey explained that he did not want to rush into a campaign, Meany called President Johnson to demand that Humphrey announce.
 Johnson refused, and never explicitly asked Humphrey to run.
 Governors Harold Hughes of Iowa and Philip H. Hoff of Vermont, each advised Humphrey to resign as vice president to separate himself from Johnson, but he declined.
 Before the official announcement, Humphrey met with Johnson and discussed the future.
 The President advised Humphrey that his biggest obstacle as a candidate would be money and organization, and that he must focus on the Midwest and Rust Belt states in order to win.